 A parent or guardian who requests to visit one or more classes must contact the building principal at least 24 hours in advance to determine a mutually agreeable time and condition for visiting.
 Visitations will be limited to one (1) classroom period of time per course/subject once each academic year.
-The Building principals will share with parents the district's administrative procedure on classroom visitations and request a signature of receipt.
+The request will be made in writing and must specify the purpose of the visit.
+Building principals will share with parents the district's administrative procedure on classroom visitations and request a signature of receipt.
 A district employee may accompany the parent during the visit and parents will be asked to maintain confidentiality of students, other than their own children.